dptech-corp/Uni-Dock/unidock/README.md

 To launch a Uni-Dock job, the most important parameters are as follows:

 - `--receptor`: filepath of the receptor (PDBQT)

+     (If you want to use `ad4` scoring function, you need to generate affinity maps first and use `--maps <mapdir/receptor_prefix>` instead of `--receptor`.
+The method to generate maps is in [here](https://autodock-vina.readthedocs.io/en/latest/docking_basic.html#optional-generating-affinity-maps-for-autodock-ff))

 - `--gpu_batch`: filepath of the ligands to dock with GPU (PDBQT), enter multiple at a time, separated by spaces (" ")

 - `--search_mode`: computational complexity, choose in \[*`fast`*, *`balance`*, and *`detail`*].

 ***Advanced options***